 Datacentres are increasingly becoming the foundation for most successful business operations across Africa.
-The challenge of having to remain energy efficient and reduce downtime remains a critical business concern.
+The challenge of having to maintain power distribution efficiency and reduce downtime remains a critical business concern.

 The issue of virtualisation, with its promise of delivering better utilisation, is also creating a heightened need for agility throughout and among datacentres.